 - Your organisation has an annual income of less than $1 million USD.

-- You can evidence that your organisation has implemented HIV-related human rights projects focused on LGBT+ people, sex workers, people living with HIV or people who use drugs in the last 12 months.
+- Your organisation has implemented HIV-related human rights projects focused on marginalised communities in the last 12 months.

 The following situations and activities are not eligible for funding through an emergency response grant:

-- Direct humanitarian or material relief for individuals such as housing, food or medication.
+- Humanitarian relief or direct aid for individuals such as housing, food or medication.

 - Foreseeable funding gaps.